Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/New-SCNCBGPRouter.md

 ### Example: Create a BGP Router and peer with BGP Peer
 ```
-PS C:\>$bgpPeer = New-SCNCBGPPeer RouterName "BGPPeer01"  -RouterIPAddress "10.10.50.45"  -RouterAsn 65 PS C:\>$bgpRouter = New-SCNCBGPRouter -LocalASN 64 -RouterPeers @($bgpPeer
+PS C:\> $bgpPeer = New-SCNCBGPPeer RouterName "BGPPeer01"  -RouterIPAddress "10.10.50.45"  -RouterAsn 65 PS C:\> $bgpRouter = New-SCNCBGPRouter -LocalASN 64 -RouterPeers @($bgpPeer
 ```

 This example creates a BGP Peer with router name BGPPeer01 and peers with BGP Router.
-The BGP Router object can be used in Set-SCFabricRoleResource to configure the BGP peer routers for Fabric Role Resources such as Load Balancer and Gateway.
+The BGP Router object can be used in **Set-SCFabricRoleResource** to configure the BGP peer routers for Fabric Role Resources such as Load Balancer and Gateway.

 Step 1: Create BGP Peer

-Step2: Create BGP Router
+Step 2: Create BGP Router

-Step3: Use the bgpRouter created in step 2 to configure the BGP peer routers for Fabric Role Resources using **Set-SCFabricRoleResource**.
+Step 3: Use the bgpRouter created in step 2 to configure the BGP peer routers for Fabric Role Resources using **Set-SCFabricRoleResource**.

 ## PARAMETERS